kserve/website/docs/modelserving/servingruntimes.md

 > **Note**: The old schema will eventually be removed in favor of the new Model spec, where a user can specify a model format and optionally a corresponding version.

-In previous versions of KServe, supported predictor formats and container images were defined in a [config map](https://github.com/kserve/kserve/blob/release-0.7/config/configmap/inferenceservice.yaml#L7) in the control plane namespace.
+In previous versions of KServe, supported predictor formats and container images were defined in a [ConfigMap](https://github.com/kserve/kserve/blob/release-0.7/config/configmap/inferenceservice.yaml#L7) in the control plane namespace.
-The ServingRuntime CRD allows for improved flexibility and extensibility for defining or customizing runtimes to how you see fit without having to modify any controller code or any resources in the controller namespace.
+Existing _InferenceServices_ upgraded from v0.7 will continue to make use of the configuration listed in this config map, but this will eventually be phased out.